CatalogueOfLife/general/docs/NAMES.md

 ## Name relations
-CoL follows the TCS name relations and distinguishes between the following.
+CoL follows the TCS name relations and distinguishes between the following type of directed relations.
-A relation does 'not' come with a reference as the relevant publication is the same as  the publishedIn reference for the name with the exception of the conservation relations.
+A relation does *not* come with a reference as the relevant publication is the same as  the publishedIn reference for the name with the exception of the conservation relations.
 Conserving a botanical or zoological name can only be done by using the official lists of the code, so it is straight forward to look them up.

+We provide a [Darwin Core Archive extension definition](https://github.com/Sp2000/colplus/blob/master/dwca/name_relation.xml) supporting publishing name relations as part of a DwC Checklist Archive with tools like the [GBIF IPT](https://www.gbif.org/ipt).

  - ```SPELLING_CORRECTION```: The current name is a spelling correction, called emendation in zoology, of the related name.
 Intentional changes in the original spelling of an available name, whether justified or unjustified.
 The binomial authority remains unchanged.
 Valid emendations include changes made to correct: